practical-neuroimaging/practical-neuroimaging.github.com/choosing_editor.rst

 your work over the rest of your career.
 Be careful with your choice, and consider investing time to learn an editor well.

+If you do learn your text editor well, you will find yourself using it for many different tasks, including editing code, documents and configuration files.

 Programmers are a strange bunch of people who are extremely intolerant of tools that waste their time or energy.
 Take their impatience seriously when you consider choosing your editor.
 No programmer would use Windows Notepad